zackforbing/ruby-submissions/1605/night-writer/jason-hanna.markdown

 * pull file writing class to its own file to DRY
 * need some tests for file writing
 * loved the fact everything was in one converter class
+* code accidentally capitalizes when converting to braille

 Scores: